syedsuhail/viralize/README.md

 3. Controller receives info from from user level.
 4. Controller passes username and password(hashed) to authenticator to authenticate the user

-   	      a.if username password not present then prompts user for a sign up process
+   	a.
+If username password not present then prompts user for a sign up process

 5. Controller checks the socail platform list and

-	      a.if blogger is one of social platforms:
+	 a.
+If blogger is one of social platforms:

 		-Prompts user for title

 		-Title is validated to be less than 100 characters

 		-Publishes the blog with title and message and returns the url

 		  -Controller shortens the url and passes the title and short url to other social platform publishers which publish the title and url.

-	      b.If no blogger then :
+	 b.
+If no blogger then :

 		-Message is validated to be less than 140 characters

 		-Controller routes message to differnt social publisher

 		-Publishers publish the message on appropriate platforms